Hadziselimovic/Firebase-Push-Notification-Demo/README.md

 ## Introduction
 Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably deliver messages at no cost.
 You can find more info here : https://firebase.google.com/docs/cloud-messaging/

-Simple Firebase Implementation with implemented receiving custom data (currently int ID) that you can use to trigger specific action in application
+This repo is showing you Simple Firebase Implementation with implemented receiving custom data (currently int ID) that you can use to trigger specific action in application

 ## Installation
 - Add internet permission in your app